MileHacker Logo

 • Drink bottled water.

-• Always wash hands before eating, especially when using your hands to eat.
+• Always wash hands before eating, especially when with your hands to have a meal.

 • Many smaller eateries prefer cash.